Common use of Right of Claimant to Bring Suit Clause in Contracts

 Appears in 1 contract

 Right of Claimant to Bring Suit.
-If a written claim received by the Company from under Section 8.1 or on behalf 8.2 of an indemnified party under this Article VIII 8 is not paid in full by the Company Corporation within 90 ninety (90) days after such receipta written claim has been received by the Corporation, the claimant may at any time thereafter bring suit against the Company Corporation to recover the unpaid amount of the claim and, if successful in whole or in part, the claimant shall be entitled to be paid also the expense (including attorneys' fees) of prosecuting such claim.
-The burden of proof of such proceeding shall be on the claimant to establish that such claimant is entitled to be indemnified under this Article 8.
-It shall be a defense to any such action (other than an action brought to enforce a claim for expenses incurred in defending any proceeding a Proceeding in advance of its final disposition where the required undertaking, if any is required, undertaking has been tendered to the CompanyCorporation) that the claimant has not met the standards of conduct which that make it permissible under the DGCL Delaware General Corporation Law for the Company Corporation to indemnify the claimant for the amount claimed, but the .
-The burden of proving such a defense shall be on the CompanyCorporation.
-Neither the failure of the Company Corporation (including the Boardits Board of Directors, independent legal counsel, or the Memberits stockholders) to have made a determination prior to the commencement of such action that indemnification of the claimant is proper in under the circumstances because he or she has met the applicable standard of conduct set forth in the DGCLDelaware General Corporation Law, nor an actual determination by the Company Corporation (including the Boardits Board of Directors, independent legal counsel, or the Memberits stockholders) that the claimant has had not met such applicable standard of conduct, shall be a defense to the action or create a presumption that the claimant has not met the applicable standard of conduct.
+If a written claim received by the Company from or on behalf under paragraph(a) of an indemnified party under this Article VIII Section is not paid in full by the Company Corporation within 90 thirty days after such receipta written claim has been received by the Corporation, the claimant may at any time thereafter bring suit against the Company Corporation to recover the unpaid amount of the claim and, if successful in whole or in part, the claimant shall be entitled to be paid also the expense of prosecuting such claim.
+It shall be a defense to any such action (other than an action brought to enforce a claim for expenses incurred in defending any proceeding in advance of its final disposition where the required undertaking, if any is required, has been tendered to the CompanyCorporation) that the claimant has not met the standards of conduct which make it permissible under the DGCL General Corporation Law of the State of Delaware for the Company Corporation to indemnify the claimant for the amount claimed, but the burden of proving such defense shall be on the CompanyCorporation.
+Neither the failure of the Company Corporation (including the its Board, independent legal counsel, or the Memberits stockholders) to have made a determination prior to the commencement of such action that indemnification of the claimant is proper in the circumstances because he or she has met the applicable standard of conduct set forth in the DGCLGeneral Corporation Law of the State of Delaware, nor an actual determination by the Company Corporation (including the its Board, independent legal counsel, or the Memberits stockholders) that the claimant has not met such applicable standard of conduct, shall be a defense to the action or create a presumption that the claimant has not met the applicable standard of conduct.

 Appears in 1 contract